Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 With stlink connected and powered on virtual end stop of X axis is not working !!!

+### Final

+Recalibrate mesh and that is all.
+Now you can uninstall linux-headers to free some space.
+But it is good to have this package at hand in the target system.
+Before you turn the bottom cover back recommend you to make a backup image of your system as described in the beginning.
+Thanks for reading.

 ### Additional changes

 #### Inverse encoder rotation